Red Light Research 2026

 The internet makes it feel like you can choose wrong

-Here is the honest problem
+Here's the problem

 What "wavelength equivalence" means